mariacjones1/build-fitness/README.md

     ![Completed workouts](/documentation/screenshots/completed_workouts.png)

 5. Comment on workouts: As a user I can comment on workouts so that I can leave my feedback.
-    - Users who have signed in are able to comment on workout from the workout detail page.
+    - Users who have signed in are able to comment on a workout from the workout detail page.
 Comments must be approved by admin before they appear for other users to see.
 Users who have not signed in are still able to see other users' comments.
     - Test: Sign in as any user, select a workout and submit a comment.
 Sign in as admin, go to the Django admin panel and approve the comment.
 Go back to the site, select the same workout, and see the comment.
     ![Submit a comment](/documentation/screenshots/submit_comment.png)
     ![Comment awaiting approval](/documentation/screenshots/comment_awaiting_approval.png)